Family advocates for personal and compassionate care visitors in nursing homes

 According to Steven Hanse, compassionate care is subjective but is being allowed.

-“If there is a unique clinical situation where a resident truly has a medical need.
-And needs that visitation, and again, it’s really a function of the medical judgement of the nursing staff, the medical staff in the facility, then those visits can occur now under the law.
+“If there is a unique clinical situation where a resident truly has a medical need. and needs that visitation, and again, it’s really a function of the medical judgment of the nursing staff, the medical staff in the facility, then those visits can occur now under the law.”